 My experience is that 2-point perspective is best for middle and high school students, but older elementary ones will most likely enjoy this basic one point version.
 There’s nothing like seeing how to make a landscape with some serious “space” in it just by following this formula.

-- Boardwalk PDF Tutorial (see below)
+- Boardwalk PDF Tutorial (see above)

 - Drawing paper